-A bill based on an actual or estimated reading of CEL's metering equipment shall be rendered monthly, payable upon receipt.
-When a Customer is serviced through more than one meter, each meter will be considered separately.
+A bill based on actual or estimated reading of CEL's metering equipment shall be rendered monthly, payable upon receipt.
+When a Customer is serviced through more than one meter, each meter will be billed separately.

-If CEL cannot obtain a meter reading, it shall render an estimated bill, provided CEL has not rendered an estimated bill for the billing period prior to that for which the estimate is made, except in the case where circumstances reasonably beyond the control of CEL prevent it from obtaining an actual meter reading.
-Subject to the provisions of Massachusetts General Laws, Chapter 164 and applicable DPU regulations, if any Customer, directly or indirectly, prevents or hinders any such employee or agent of CEL from entering such premises for the purpose of making such examination, CEL may pursuant to M.G.L c.
-164, & 116 make a complaint to any court or magistrate authorized to issue criminal process.
+If CEL cannot obtain a meter reading, CEL shall render an estimated bill, provided CEL has not rendered an estimated bill for the billing period prior to that for which the estimate is made, except in the case where circumstances reasonably beyond the control of CEL prevent it from obtaining an actual meter reading.
+Subject to the provisions of Massachusetts General Laws and applicable DPU regulations, if any Customer, directly or indirectly, prevents or hinders any such employee or agent of CEL from entering such premises for the purposes of making such examination, CEL may pursuant to M.G.L. c.
+164, § 116 make a complaint to any court or magistrate authorized to issue criminal process and Customer shall be required to pay all charges related to disconnection, damages and investigation, including without limitation all CEL legal and expert fees and expenses, before service will be restored.